shabbyrobe/cachet/README.rst

 The different types of iteration support provided by the backends are:

-**generator**
+**iterator**
-  Iteration is implemented efficiently using a generator.
+  Iteration is implemented efficiently using an ``Iterator`` class.
 Keys/items are only retrieved and yielded as necessary.
-There should be no memory issues with generator-based iteration.
+There should be no memory issues with this type of iteration.

-**fetcher**
+**key array + fetcher**
   All keys are retrieved in one hit.
 Items are retrieved one at a time directly from the backend.
   Millions of keys may cause memory issues.